 DHT 1931.
 DENTAL MEDICAL EMERGENCIES.
 This course provides the student with the opportunity to discuss managing dental office emergencies.
+1 Semester Credit Hour: Lecture, 1 hr.

 DHT 1941.
 THEORIES OF PATIENT CARE.
 This course provides the student with the opportunity to discuss patient care and treatment plans.
+1 Semester Credit Hour: Lecture, 1 hr.